 It’s All About Balance

-This article is by our Senior Editor, Kevin Mulligan.
+This article is by Kevin Mulligan.
 He is a debt reduction champion with a passion for teaching people how to budget and stay out of debt.
 Kevin’s been utilizing a Roth IRA to save for retirement since 2008.

 Photo by Ralf Peter Reimann via Flickr